Fantasy Island (M People song): Music video

 The music video of "Fantasy Island" was directed by Matt Broadley.
 The four main members of the band plus, Sarah Brown and Paul Johnson on backing vocals, and Snake Davis on sax play and sing along to the song on a large rotating platform.
 Heather dressed in a long yellow dress is in the fore and the band perform around her.
 As the stage rotates, clouds move around the perimeter and various ethnic minorities and types act out the lyrical content of the song; children are playing, a punk communicates to the wider world on his laptop and various people jump into the clouds and the unknown, while all this goes on, M People continue to rotate like the globe, surrounded by a sky-blue coloured effect and Heather sings with her arms outstretched dancing along to the happy vibe.

 Remixes

-There were three main remixes that appeared on the single.
-Firstly by New York legend David Morales, the very soulful D Influence and UK dance duo Producers: M+S and their Epic Club Mix.
-Also included on the single are the radio edit and the album version.
+There were three main remixes that appeared on the single, by New York DJ/producer David Morales, the soulful D'Influence and by UK dance duo M+S with their Epic Club Mix.
+Also included on the single are the radio edit and album versions.